 Anyone who’s ever flown with a baby knows how stressful it can be to check your stroller at the gate — like you weren’t stressed enough as it is?
 Luckily, this Pockit stroller folds down into a self-standing compact configuration that can even fit in an overhead luggage bin.

-Why we chose it: This stroller comes in at under 12 pounds and features a very sleek frame.
+This stroller comes in at under 12 pounds and features a sleek frame.
 While it can’t accommodate infant car seats, parents of older babies will like that the lightweight design makes this stroller a dream to maneuver.

 Best baby stroller for running

-You shouldn’t have to forego running your favorite routes just because you now have a little one in tow.
+You shouldn’t have to forego running your favorite routes because you have a little one in tow.
 But finding a model that works for you (and doesn’t send your baby on a roller coaster ride) requires some special thought.

-Best baby stroller for storage
+Best storage-friendly baby stroller

 On top of having a cup holder and storage basket, parents like that the padded seats can be rolled back during warmer weather to expose a mesh seat for much-needed airflow.
 The canopy and sun visor can also be extended to give baby extra protection.

-Considerations: However, whereas most strollers are rated for up to 50 pounds, this Jeep model is rated for up to 40 pounds — something to consider if you’re looking for a stroller that will grow with your baby.
+However, whereas most strollers are rated for up to 50 pounds, this Jeep model is rated for up to 40 pounds — something to consider if you’re looking for a stroller that will grow with your baby.

 Best luxury baby stroller

-Why we chose it: Its seat can be rotated 360 degrees, which means maneuvering your child into a position where they’re facing you when you’re sitting at the park just got easier.
+Its seat can be rotated 360 degrees, which means maneuvering your child into a position where they’re facing you when you’re sitting at the park just got easier.

 The bassinet is rated for use from newborn to 6 months and can eventually be swapped with the standard seat, which supports up to 56 pounds.
-Also, the exterior is waterproof and dirt resistant, and this stroller comes with a mosquito net. #fancy
+Also, the exterior is waterproof and dirt resistant, and this stroller comes with a mosquito net.

 Best double baby stroller

 If you’re a parent of multiple little ones, it’s no surprise that a single-child stroller isn’t going to cut it.
-The Joovy ScooterX2 Double Stroller is designed to fit through standard doors while also supporting two children up to 45 pounds each for a combined capacity of 90 pounds.
+The Joovy Scooter X2 Double Stroller is designed to fit through standard doors while also supporting two children up to 45 pounds each for a combined capacity of 90 pounds.

-Why we chose it: With the ScooterX2, both children get a full view of their surroundings, unlike tandem double strollers.
+With the Scooter X2, both children get a full view of their surroundings, unlike tandem double strollers.
 Each seat and footrest can be adjusted independently and you can fold this double stroller with just one hand.
 Parents also get a massive canopy and storage basket, as well as two cup holders and storage in the parent tray.

 Best all-terrain baby stroller

 For families that love the outdoors, going for a walk sometimes means taking the path less taken.
-If you’re traversing dirt paths, sandy boardwalks, or gravely trails, your stroller better be able to keep up.
+If you’re traversing dirt paths, sandy boardwalks, or rough trails, your stroller better be able to keep up.